Rob Bresnahan: Personal life

 Bresnahan married Chelsea Strub, a former news anchor and reporter at WNEP-TV, on August 16, 2025.

 Bresnahan's net worth is estimated at $48 million.
 In April 2025, The New York Times reported that Bresnahan, who had campaigned on prohibiting stock trading by members of Congress, reported 264 stock trades, purchasing up to $1.7 million in stock since taking office in January 2025.
+Some of the trades involved industries overseen by a committee on which he served, and dozens of his trades were made during the 2025 stock market crash, which followed the Trump administration issuing the Liberation Day tariffs.

-By August 2025, Bresnahan had traded $7.24 million in stocks.
+By August 2025, Bresnahan had engaged in 626 stock trades worth $7.24 million.
 The number of trades made Bresnahan the second-most active stock trader in the 119th Congress.
 Bresnahan said he planned to establish a blind trust in May 2025, but that the House Ethics Committee's rules made the process difficult.
-Bresnahan says that he does not personally trade stock, instead his financial advisors do the trades.
+Bresnahan says that he does not personally trade stock, and instead his financial advisors do the trades.

+In November 2025, NBC News reported that Bresnahan sold $130,000 worth of stock in Centene, Elevance Health, UnitedHealth and CVS Health on May 15.
+These trades happened a week before he voted for the One Big Beautiful Bill Act, which included large cuts in Medicaid funding.
+The four companies manage about half of all Medicaid accounts.
+Just prior to selling the Medicaid-related stocks, he introduced legislation to ban congressional stock trading and said he was moving his holdings into a blind trust.
+By 2026, records showed he had stopped trading stocks.